ellotheth/pipethis/README.md

     local
         Use your local GnuPG public keyring

+    If you're piping a script from `stdin`, the service will be forced to `local`.

 --inspect

     If set, open the script in an editor before checking the author.
+Ignored if you're piping a script from `stdin`.

 --editor <editor>